RudrenduMahindar/toss_threads/README.md

 Step 2: Browse to the directory of the cloned repo and type: cd toss_threads, now your path is ~/home/codes/toss_threads

-Step 3: Run the code, type: make, type: ./toss
+Step 3: Run the code: type: make all : to run the executable for C code type: ./toss : to run the executable for C++17 code type: ./toss_cpp

 Enjoy the toss!!!!!!